snekkylang/snekky/README.md

 Please do not take this project too seriously.
 I'm in no way a professional.
 To be honest, I'm surprised myself that Snekky is even somewhat usable.

 ## About
 Snekky is a simple object-based, imperative programming language compiling to a custom bytecode.
+Checkout the [specification](spec) for more information.
 ## Features
 - Built-in REPL.
 - Familiar syntax.